liquity/dev/README.md

 `LUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
 The contract mints, burns and transfers LUSD tokens.

-`SortedTroves.sol` - a doubly linked list that stores addresses of trove owners, sorted by their individual collateral ratio (ICR).
-It inserts and re-inserts troves at the correct position, based on their ICR.
+`SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateral ratio (ICR).
+It inserts and re-inserts Troves at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateral ratios.